Market entry regulations

 From 1 April 2013, pharmaceutical lists are maintained by NHS England and so applications for new, additional or relocated premises must be made to the local NHS England Area Team.
 Most routine applications for a new pharmacy will be assessed against the Pharmaceutical Needs Assessment for the area, prepared either by the Primary Care Trust, or the Health and Wellbeing Board (HWB).
 PNAs prepared by PCTs will continue to be valid until the HWB has published its own, who have until 1 April 2015 to do so.
 Guidance has been issued to Health and Wellbeing Boards and is available here.

-The NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 set out the arrangements for pharmaceutical lists and the applications that may be made, and the Department of Health has issued guidance on these.
+The NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 set out the arrangements for pharmaceutical lists and the applications that may be made, and the Department of Health and Social Care has issued guidance on these.
 For help navigating the 2013 regulations, contractors may find page 15 of the HSCIC’s (now NHS Digital) General Pharmaceutical Services report helpful.

 Click on a heading below for more information.